txthinking/brook/docs/cli.md

 Run as PAC server or save PAC to file

-**--bypassDomainList, -b**="": One domain per line, suffix match mode. http(s):// or local file path.
-Like: https://txthinking.github.io/bypass/apple_domain.txt
+**--bypassDomainList, -b**="": One domain per line, suffix match mode. http(s):// or local absolute file path.
+Like: https://txthinking.github.io/bypass/example_domain.txt

 **--file, -f**="": Save PAC to file, this will ignore listen address